simplycycling/ansible-wowza/README.md

 ## Usage

-Wowza needs several things on the interactive prompt portion of the installer:
+Wowza needs several user actions on the interactive prompt portion of the installer:
 - an acknowledgement of acceptance of their terms
 - an administrative user added for using the Wowza console
 - a password for the administrative user